AdithyaNarayan101/jsFocus/README.md

 ## To Do

 1) Fix target locations across target sizes: looks like the centers are a bit offset for huge vs tiny
-2) Add blocks (including option to end experiment after each block)